-A general support system (GSS) is an interconnected or dependent set of information resources under the same direct management control that shares common functionality.
-A general support system normally includes hardware, software, information, data, applications, communications, facilities and people and provides support for a variety of users and/or applications.
-A general support system, for example, can be a:
+A GSS is an interconnected or dependent set of information resources under the same direct management control that shares common functionality.
+A GSS normally includes hardware, software, information, data, applications, communications, facilities and people and provides support for a variety of users and/or applications.
+A GSS, for example, can be a:

-- Backbone (e.g., network core); - Communications network; - USG organization data processing center, including its operating system and utilities; or, - Shared information processing service facility (data center).
+- Backbone (e.g., network core). - Communications network. - USG organization data processing center, including its operating system and utilities. - Shared information processing service facility (data center).

-A GSS should have a Federal Information Processing Standard Publication (FIPS) 199 impact level of low, moderate or high in its security categorization depending on the criticality or sensitivity of the system, and any major applications the general support system is supporting.
-A general support system is considered a major information system when special management attention is required, there are high development, operating or maintenance costs; and the system/information has a significant role in the administration of USG organization's programs.
-When the general support system is a major information system, the system's FIPS 199 impact level is either moderate or high.
-A major application can be hosted on a general support system.
+A GSS should have a Federal Information Processing Standard Publication (FIPS) 199 impact level of low, moderate, or high in its security categorization depending on the criticality or sensitivity of the system and any major applications the GSS is supporting.
+A GSS is considered a major information system when special management attention is required, there are high development, operating or maintenance costs; and the system/information has a significant role in the administration of USG organization's programs.

+When the GSS is a major information system, the system's FIPS 199 impact level is either moderate or high.
+A major application can be hosted on a GSS.